faranalytics/socketnaut/README.md

 Creates a `ServiceAgent`.
 Just one `ServiceAgent` may be instantiated for each Worker; hence, this function will throw an `Error` if it is called more than once in a module.

 #### serviceAgent.requestProxySocketAddressInfo(socket)
 - `socket` `<net.Socket>` The socket associated with the `http.IncomingMessage` i.e., `http.IncomingMessage.socket`.
-The awaited return value will contain the tuple that describes the Proxy's socket (i.e., in most cases this will contain the client's IP address and port).
+The return value is a `Promise` that will resolve to an object that contains the tuple that describes the Proxy's socket (i.e., in most cases this will contain the client's IP address and port).

 - Returns: `<Promise<socketnaut.ProxySocketAddressInfo>>`